datatechnology/cornerstone/README.md

 # cornerstone
-A Raft Consensus C++ implementation, the original implementation was published by [Andy Chen] (https://github.com/andy-yx-chen), as he agrees,  we re-organize his source code, and republish under the same license.
+A very lightweight but complete Raft Consensus C++ implementation, the original implementation was published by [Andy Chen] (https://github.com/andy-yx-chen), as he agrees,  we re-organize his source code, and republish under the same license.

 To respect Andy Chen's work, we keep using **cornerstone** as the project's name and we will start iterating based on his work.

+**We throw away ptr\<T\>, now resources are managed by shared_ptr!**

 ## Features
 - [x] Core algorithm, implemented based on TLA+ spec (though the spec does not have timer module)